 5) Select Everyone from the ‘Group or user names’ list, then check Full Control in the Allow column.

-If you don’t see an Everyone user in the ‘Group or user names’ list, you need to add it manually.
-Then follow the steps below to create the user:
+If you don’t see an Everyone user in the ‘Group or user names’ list, you need to add it manually:

-5b) In the ‘Enter the object name to select’ field, type Everyone.
-Select OK.
+5b) In the ‘Enter the object name to select’ field, type Everyone, then click on the OK button.

 6) After adding Everyone Full Control to the registry, click OK -> Apply to apply the changes.